nico-oas/mps/README.md

 Function that shall be called when the user wants to log out from our site.

-This function does not return any values (might be changed in the future if needed)
+This function does not return any values (might be changed in the future if needed).

 ### Backend API: user_information
 Signature: